Skip to main content

 El Jarocho

 Everyone has a favorite neighborhood taco joint, and for many, El Jarocho is it.
-A humble corner storefront slings memorably flavorful al pastor and nopales-tangled carne asada.
-Diners eat in to enjoy their signature sour cream-chipotle dipping sauce, which goes great with fresh salsas and tortilla chips.
+This humble corner storefront slings memorably flavorful al pastor and nopales-tangled carne asada.

 Where: El Jarocho, 1138 S. 13th Street, Philadelphia, PA